dragonplus-electronics/Atom-Iss5-V001/README.md

-# Atom Iss5 V001
- Atom Issue 5 Repro V001 (Near Replica)
+# Atom Iss5 Repro V001 (Near Replica
  This board is intended to be used as a replica Issue 5 board for the Acorn Atom.

  Although it is identical in most respects, including the aesthetics of the silkscreen etc, certain elements have been changed in order to facilitate sourcing/placement of certain components.
 These are listed below: